dotnet/runtime/src/clr/README.md

 .NET Core Common Language Runtime (CoreCLR)
 ===========================

-This repository contains complete source code the runtime of [.NET Core](http://dotnet.github.io).
+This repository contains the complete source code for the runtime of [.NET Core](http://dotnet.github.io).
-If you are new to .NET Core start with the [About .NET](https://docs.microsoft.com/en-us/dotnet/articles/about/) that quickly points you to [.NET Core Tutorials](https://docs.microsoft.com/en-us/dotnet/articles/core/getting-started)
+If you are new to .NET Core start with the [About .NET](https://docs.microsoft.com/en-us/dotnet/articles/about/) that quickly points you to [.NET Core Tutorials](https://docs.microsoft.com/en-us/dotnet/articles/core/getting-started).

 .NET Core is best thought of as 'agile .NET'.
-Generally speaking it is the same as the [Desktop .NET Framework](https://en.wikipedia.org/wiki/.NET_Framework) distributed as part of the Windows operating system, but it is a cross platform (Windows, Linux, macOS) and cross architecture (x86, x64, arm) subset that can be deployed as part of the application (if desired), and thus can be updated quickly to fix bugs or add features.
+Generally speaking it is the same as the [Desktop .NET Framework](https://en.wikipedia.org/wiki/.NET_Framework) distributed as part of the Windows operating system, but it is a cross platform (Windows, Linux, macOS) and cross architecture (x86, x64, ARM) subset that can be deployed as part of the application (if desired), and thus can be updated quickly to fix bugs or add features.

 ## If You Just Want to Use .NET Core